visit-dav/visit/src/doc/data_into_visit/XdmfFormat.rst

 An example of a regular mesh file
 ---------------------------------

-A regular mesh consists of structured mesh with constant spacing in each direction.
+A regular mesh consists of a structured mesh with constant spacing in each direction.
 The mesh can be 2D or 3D.
 It is defined by a `2DCoRectMesh` or `3DCoRectMesh` topology.